genus555/Pixel-Art-Generator/README.md

 This program takes images and turns it into pixel art that you can use as reference in large Minecraft builds.

 Just create a virtual environment and run the requirements.txt (pip install -r requirements.txt).
 After that save your image into the pictures folder and run "./main.sh".
-The program will then generate a pixel art version of the image for you to use in the output folder.
+The program will then generate a pixel art version of the image for you.

+Keyboard Commands:
+'esc': Close display window
+'s': Save image into output folder